Robot Competition!

 Hi all, in this monthly-long project, you are going to design, build, and prototype a working bridge-crossing robot.
 Here is a detailed documentation of the competition requirment.
 Read it thouougly will be helpful for the project.

-At the competition/demo day, we will test run all robots.
-Your robot will start at one side of the bridge, cross the bridge, stop, and come back.
-There are markers that indicates the start and finish line on both sides of the bridge.
-Each group will be given two chances (On the mark of robot crossing the start line).
+- Your robot will start behind a start line (will be marked with bright marker on the day of competition) on the bridge, go through a bump, cross the finish line (marked on the competition day), and stop.
+Each group will be given two chance (On the mark of robot start moving).
 Accomplishing this task partially will be granted partial grade.

 Team